influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 ### Query using Flight SQL

-Use Flight SQL clients and SQL to query data stored in an InfluxDB Cloud Dedicated database.
+Use Flight SQL clients with gRPC and SQL to query data stored in an InfluxDB Cloud Dedicated database.